rilldata/rill/README.md

 ### Starting the UI
 ```
+# build the UI so that the server can server the built static files
+npm run build
 # start the UI using info from project under /path/to/project
 npm run cli-dev -- start --project /path/to/project
 ```